State-independent Importance Sampling for Random Walks with Regularly Varying Increments: Introduction

-In the light-tailed settings, large deviations analysis can be used to show that exponential twisting based state-independent importance sampling well approximates the zero variance measure (see, e.g., \cite{MR2331321}) and also efficiently estimates the large deviations as well as level crossing probabilities (see, e.g., \cite{MR1053850} and \cite{MR0418369}).
-However, development of state independent techniques for these probabilities is harder in the heavy-tailed settings. \cite{ABH00} provide an account of failure of simple large deviations based simulation methods that approximate zero-variance measure in heavy-tailed systems. \cite{MR2311409} prove that any state-independent importance sampling change of measure cannot efficiently simulate level crossing probability in a busy cycle of a heavy tailed random walk.
-The fact that the zero-variance measures for estimating both the large deviations and the level crossing probabilities are state-dependent, and the above mentioned negative results, have motivated research over the last few years in development of complex and elegant state-dependent algorithms to efficiently estimate these probabilities (see, e.g., \cite{Dupuis:2007:ISS:1243991.1243995}, \cite{MR2434174}, \cite{MR2488534, Blanchet20122994}, and \cite{LAI2012}).
+In the light-tailed settings, large deviations analysis can be used to show that exponential twisting based state-independent importance sampling well approximates the zero-variance measures (see, e.g., \cite{MR2331321}) for efficiently estimating the large deviations as well as the level crossing probabilities (see, e.g., \cite{MR1053850} and \cite{MR0418369}).
+However, development of state-independent techniques for these probabilities is considered harder in the heavy-tailed settings.
+In \cite{ABH00}, Asmussen et al. provide an account of failure of simple large deviations based simulation methods that approximate zero-variance measure in heavy-tailed systems.
+Further, Bassamboo et al. \cite{MR2311409} prove that any importance sampling change of measure that prescribes increments to be drawn in an i.i.d. fashion cannot efficiently estimate probabilities of level crossing within a regenerative cycle of a heavy-tailed random walk.
+The fact that the zero-variance measures for estimating both the large deviations and the level crossing probabilities are state-dependent, and the above mentioned negative results, have motivated research over the last few years in development of complex and elegant state-dependent algorithms to efficiently estimate these probabilities (see, e.g., \citep{Dupuis:2007:ISS:1243991.1243995, MR2434174, MR2488534, Blanchet20122994, chan2012}).